abhishekarya1/myblog/content/post/2018-08-08-the-complete-compilation-process.md

 The details will be shown within the terminal itself as shown in the image below.

 ![Verbose Mode](/img/verbose.JPG)

+You can open the image above or save it, and zoom in to see the details.

 ## References
  - Using the GNU Compiler Collection (GCC) - [gcc.gnu.org](https://gcc.gnu.org/onlinedocs/gcc/Overall-Options.html)